Support our work by becoming our Patron! Learn More

 Hotel Staff Duty Roster / Duty Chart Sample Format

 A work shift or duty Chart shows the allotment of jobs, hours of duty, and days off for each member of the staff.
 The work shifts or timings may vary according to the hotel occupancy and peak business days.
-Duty chart also ensures that the staff has sufficient time to note their working schedule for the following week/month.
+The duty chart also ensures that the staff has sufficient time to note their working schedule for the following week/month.

 The duty chart/roasters specify to make for an even share of duties, the roaster should be rotated every five weeks.
 Duty roasters must be simple in format, easy to interpret, clearly written, and displayed on the staff notice board at least a week in advance